mdhaduk/WildWareness/README.md

 ## Comments
-- It's important to note that we referenced last year's HomelessAid in developing our HTML/CSS for Phase I and in the code development of Phase 2.
+- It's important to note that we referenced last year's HomelessAid in developing our HTML/CSS for Phase I and in the code development of Phase 2 and 3.